btaskinen/energy-meter-app/README.md

 ### "Flow History" View

-From the "Flow History" view, the user can observe the time dipendend fluctuation of the different measured values by selecting the respective category.
+From the "Flow History" view, the user can observe the time dependend fluctuation of the different measured values by selecting the respective category.
 The charts are drawn using Material UI Line Chart component.

 ![screenshot of "Flow History" view](/screenshots/Screenshot%202023-10-06%20at%2014.20.20.png)